As one of Facebook's original users, Camille has seen its evolution. She currently abstains from it, but keeps abreast of its developments.

 - October 11, 2016: A young Turkish man committed suicide after expressing his devastation over a breakup.

-In a now prescient article, gigaom.com author Liz Gannes reported on the death of 19 year old Abraham Biggs.
+In a now prescient article from 2008, gigaom.com author Liz Gannes reported on the death of 19-year-old Abraham Biggs.
 Abraham, aka CandyJunkie, committed suicide by ingesting pills.
 He did so live on Justin.tv.
-Gannes asks "...what could sites like Justin.tv possibly do to prevent live-streamed snuff films?"
+Gannes asks, "...what could sites like Justin.tv possibly do to prevent live-streamed snuff films?"